douglassjohnandrew/WordcloudMaker/README.md

 # Wordcloud Maker

 Built using R 3.6.3

-All required packages that need to be installed can be found in global.R
+All required R packages that need to be installed can be found in global.R

 The project folder should look like this, with the four main R files at the root: